Course: How to Determine an Entity’s Legal Status

 This course serves as a reminder that there are no appeals processes for Section 218 determinations.
 However, appeals processes are an important part of Social Security benefit determinations, and this course takes a look at those processes.

-Course: When an Entity Changes its Name
+Course: How to Proceed When an Entity Changes its Name

 This course describes the actions that need to be taken when the name of an entity covered under a State’s Section 218 Agreement or modification is changed.

-Course: The New Entity Notification Procedure
+Course: How to Utilize the New Entity Notification Procedure

 This course explains the new entity notification procedure and addresses why a new modification may be unnecessary.

 This course fully explains the optional exclusion for part-time positions.
 It defines part-time, explains how to include the exclusion in modifications, and provides examples and case studies, as well as, addresses numerous other questions related to the subject.

 Course: How to Determine if a Position is Covered Under Section 218

 There are times when a coverage question presents itself, and you just do not know where to begin.
 Consider the following course to be a practical application and a starting point for addressing the very common question, “Are these positions covered?”